Mystic

 Young buns doughnuts [no longer in business] used to roll out fun St. Patrick’s Day themed donuts!

-Those who follows me on Instagram might’ve seen a few posts from Harp and Hound Pub - an Irish pub in Mystic.
-I can’t write this post without mentioning them.
+I can’t write this post without mentioning Harp & Hound Pub.
 It’s a necessity to stop in for a pint when you’re in Mystic.
 It is one of the most authentic Irish pubs I’ve been in.
 The owner is from Limerick, Ireland.
 The pub is filled with dark wood decor and roadway signs from Ireland as well patches from first responders.
 They also serve sandwiches and traditional Irish entrees for lunch and dinner.
-Every time I’m missing Ireland, I just drive the short 10 minutes to the pub and reminiscence the memories!
-While you’re there during the Irish weekend, don’t forget to enter in the raffle drawing.
+Every time I’m missing Ireland, I just go to the pub and reminiscence the memories!

 Westerly FD in the parade.